Heinrich Friedrich Karl vom und zum Stein: Directorship

 In November 1787, Stein was appointed Kammerdirektor, director of the chamber of war and domains, for the king's possessions west of the river Weser.
 From 1796 until 1803, he was supreme president of all the Westphalian chambers dealing with the commerce and mines of Prussian lands with a seat in Minden.
 One of the chief benefits he conferred on these districts was the canalization of the river Ruhr which became an important outlet for the coal of that region.
 He also improved the navigation of the Weser.

 War with France

-Stein's early training and his sternly, practical mentality made him completely impervious to the enthusiasm that his contemporaries had shown for the French Revolution.
+Stein's early training and his stern practical mentality made him completely impervious to the enthusiasm that his contemporaries had shown for the French Revolution.
 He disliked the methods of the revolutionaries which he saw as an interruption to the orderly development of peoples.
 Nevertheless, he carefully noted the new sources of national strength that arrose from reforms in France.

 After being at war with France in 1792 to 1795, Prussia came to terms with the new revolutionary government in France at Basel in April 1795.
 The two nations remained at peace until 1806.
 However, Austria and southern Germany continued the struggle against France for most of that time.
 In Prussia, Frederick William III succeeded Frederick William II in November 1797.
 Unfortunately, Frederick William III listened to the advice of secret and irresponsible counsellors and persisted to undermine the Peace of Basle.